mrworf/iceshelf/README.md

 The folder to hold the temporary files, this needs to hold around twice the size of the maximum expected data to backed up at any time, so a ram-backed storage (such as tmpfs) is a **VERY BAD IDEA**.
 Especially since AWS Glacier uploads can take "a while".

-But, you know, because I like breaking my own rules to prove them...
+But, you know, to prove a rule...

 *default is `/tmp/`*